 There are a small number of work-related items that may be exempt from fringe benefits tax, the ATO says.
 These include:

 - a briefcase

 Salary sacrificed super contributions also do not attract fringe benefits tax, the ATO advises.

 Salary sacrifice into superannuation

-- Once the money is in your superannuation fund, it’s there until you retire.
-There are some limited ways to access superannuation early, but otherwise it’s part of your retirement nest egg.
+- Once the money is in your superannuation fund, it’s generally there until you retire.
+There are some limited ways to potentially access superannuation earlier, like through the First Home Super Saver Scheme, but otherwise it’s part of your retirement nest egg.

-The effectiveness of salary sacrificing depends entirely on your individual financial situation so we highly recommend getting financial advice before agreeing to a salary sacrifice arrangement, as there’s no right or wrong answer for each situation.
-Check out our article on salary sacrificing for more information.
+The effectiveness of salary sacrificing depends entirely on your individual financial situation, so you may want to consider getting financial advice before requesting or agreeing to a salary sacrifice arrangement.

 If you’re looking for a super fund suited to you and your personal circumstances, you can compare a range of super funds and providers with Canstar.